Affiliate links on Android Authority may earn us a commission. Learn more.

-Whether you’ve got a high-powered gaming desktop or a budget gaming laptop, you’ve got a lot of options when it comes to the best PC games to load up.
-There are decades worth of great games to buy or play for free right now, with far more choice than you’d find on consoles like the PS4 or Xbox One.
+Whether you’ve got a high-powered gaming desktop or a budget gaming laptop, you’ve got many options for the best PC games to load up.
+There are decades worth of great games to buy or play for free right now, with far more choice than you’d find on consoles like the PS5 or Xbox Series X/S.

 To help you find your next PC game addiction, we’ve listed a few of the best PC games from different genres below.
-For gamers on a budget, we’ve also got a whole list of the best free-to-play games, many of which are on this list, too.
+We’ve also got a whole list of the best free-to-play games for gamers on a budget, many of which are on this list.

 It’s hard to encompass all of PC gaming in a single list, so we’ve separated the entries into the following categories: action, RPG, multiplayer, strategy, simulation, MMORPG, and platforming.
-Skip to the section that’s most relevant for you and you’re sure to find your next PC game addiction!
+Skip to the most relevant section for you, and you’re sure to find your next PC game addiction!

-Action games are one genre that works equally well on both PC and consoles, and indeed all of our picks are available on both.
+Action games are one genre that works equally well on both PC and consoles.
+Most of our picks are available on both.
 Most are single-player affairs, although a few have strong online components.
-For more multiplayer picks, scroll down a bit further.
+For more multiplayer choices, scroll down a bit further.

 Grand Theft Auto 5

 The game that refuses to die, Grand Theft Auto 5 remains one of the best PC games in 2021.
 First released in 2013 to universal acclaim, GTA 5 features an extensive single-player story with far more memorable moments and characters than we can list here.